GathangaElijah/delivery-escrow-system/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL License - see the LICENSE file for details.

 ## Contact

-For questions or support, please contact [your-email@example.com](mailto:your-email@example.com).
+For questions or support, please contact [Elijah Gathanga](elyg3672@gmail.com).